echo93915/DocuChat/README.md

 # DocuChat - PDF Q&A with RAG

 A modern web application that enables users to upload PDF documents and ask natural language questions about their content.
-Built with Retrieval-Augmented Generation (RAG) technology for accurate, context-aware responses with multi-tier AI fallback system.
+Built with Retrieval-Augmented Generation (RAG) technology for accurate, context-aware responses.

 ## Features

 - **PDF Document Upload**: Support for PDF file processing with validation
 - **Intelligent Text Processing**: Advanced text extraction and chunking for optimal retrieval
 - **Semantic Search**: Vector-based similarity search using FAISS or ChromaDB
-- **Multi-Tier AI System**: Google Gemini (primary) with OpenAI GPT fallback for robust responses
+- **Multi-Provider AI Support**: Google Gemini (primary) with OpenAI GPT fallback for robust responses
-- **Intelligent Fallback**: Automatic failover between Gemini → OpenAI Direct → OpenAI SDK → Mock
 - **Source Attribution**: All answers include references to relevant document sections
 - **Interactive Web Interface**: Modern Streamlit-based UI with real-time feedback
 - **Chat History**: Persistent conversation history with timestamps